pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserItem.class/README.md

 For example you can query classes from system.
 The result can be sorted by name.
 Or classes can be arranged in subclass hierarchy.
 In first case I will represent particular class with one position and zero depth.
 But in another case position of same class will be different and depth could be not zero.

-Properties are represented by first class objects: subclasses of ClyBrowserItemProperty.
+Properties are represented by first class objects: subclasses of ClyProperty.
 To add and access them use following messages:
 	- addProperty: aProperty
 	- getProperty: aPropertyClass
 	- getProperty: aPropertyClass ifAbsent: aBlock